How FICO Credit Scores Are Calculated

 - Your Credit Card Balances - How many accounts do you have, and how much do you owe?

 - Requests for Credit - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 Each formula produces a single number which may vary slightly from one agency to another.
 FICO scores range from 300 to 800.
 Higher scores are better.
 Most home buyers these days have a score above 620.

 Not just for qualifying

-Improving your score
+Raising your credit score

-Know your FICO
+Getting your FICO score

-Curious about your FICO score?
-Give us a call at (207) 571-8034.
+Want to know more about your credit score?
+Give us a call: (207) 571-8034.